 If there is one thing that you do not want to miss when visiting Bali, it is the Manta rays.
 These giant creatures that normally measure between 3 and 6 meters can reach up to 8 meters in some regions of the world and weigh up to 2 tons.
 They are a distant cousin of sharks and other rays.
 These majestic creatures are remarkable and so impressive and intimidating.

-Do not hesitate anymore: come and meet these majestic giants on the island of the Gods!
+Do not hesitate anymore: come and meet these majestic giants!